AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/index.rst

 Compiling the application on an old system
 ------------------------------------------

-If the AppImage won't include core libraries like glibc (see the :ref:`comparison-table`), the AppImage usually has to be built on the oldest still-supported Linux distribution version that we can assume users to still use. |old_compile_version_reason|
+If the AppImage won't include core libraries like glibc (see the :ref:`creation-comparison-table`), the AppImage usually has to be built on the oldest still-supported Linux distribution version that we can assume users to still use. |old_compile_version_reason|

 For more information about this, exceptions to this and alternatives if you can't build your application on the oldest still-supported Linux distribution, see :ref:`exclude-expected-libraries`.